emmairwin/community_curriculum/participation/design_thinking_for_participation/en/workshop.md

 3. Provide value to volunteers.

-Transfer your learning and agreement using this format.
-T
+Transfer your learning and agreement using this format, and agree on a way to share (email, posting on a wiki etc).

 | Field      |    Meaning      |
 | ------------- |:-------------:| -----:|